-Step Action 1 From the ribbon bar, select 'Specification-Specify > Specification > Package > New'.
+Ste Action p 1 From the ribbon bar, select 'Specification-Specify > Specification > Package > New'.
 The 'New Package' dialog displays.
 2 In the 'Name' field, type the name of the new Package.
 (Optionally, you can also select a radio button to automatically create a new diagram in the Package.)
 3 Click on the OK button.
 The new Package becomes the current Specification Package in the Navigator toolbar.
-The Package is also added to the Project Browser, underneath the previous Specification Package.
+The Package is also added to the Browser window, underneath the previous Specification Package.
 4 Customize the columns and/or add elements to the Package.